-Anna is simply the best human.
-She has a really great blog, Anna in Slovenia, and she shares tips on learning Slovene.
+Anna in Slovenia is a blog where Anna shares tips on learning Slovene.
 Her articles are an absolute lifesaver, especially the ones discussing cases (skloni) and other aspects of grammar.
-This is because most texts for learning Slovene are completely without any English discussion of the grammar.
+This is because most texts for learning Slovene are without any English discussion of the grammar.
 This is what I found the most difficult in my process and Anna just does an awesome job, so thanks Anna!

-if you have started the process of finding Slovenian language resources then you probably have found this page.
+If you have started the process of finding Slovenian language resources then you probably have found eSlovenščina.
 This site is run by the same people who run the main language school in Ljubljana and has recently had a major overhaul.
 It functions a lot like all of those Duolingo-like apps with photos and vocabulary.
 It also includes listening and writing.
 The current lessons available are only for beginners.

 Each week Total Slovenia News takes an article from Časoris (a newspaper aimed at children) and republishes the articles with a translation.
 It is a great way to access new reading material regularly.

-BaltoSlav is another new site that I found when researching for this article.
+BaltoSlav is a lot of fun!
+No really just head over there and play around for yourself.
 If you click on the menu in the top right you can select between two games and then select the languages you want to use.
 I ran through each exercise with English and Slovene and I was learning new things so it is a fun easy way to learn new vocabulary.

-I find myself on this site fairly often as I find some of the blog articles.
+I find myself on Learn Slovenian Online fairly often as I find some of the blog articles.
 There are some interesting ones about culture, grammar, and in general about Slovenia and Slovene.
 They do offer paid services for learning but I have no personal experience with it.

-Another site to show you all cases and forms of a word but much more in depth than any other option out there.
-Thank you to Center za slovenščino kot drugi in tuji jezik for the recommendation and addition to the list!
+Sloleks is another site to show you all cases and forms of a word but much more in depth than any other option out there.
+Thank you to Center za slovenščino for the recommendation and addition to the list!